 Cost of living in Myanmar

-Though fairly reasonable, the cost of living in Myanmar is still higher than one might expect.
+Although the cost of living varies considerably, it has become increasingly unpredictable due to the severe economic crisis caused by the 2021 military coup and Western sanctions.
+The Myanmar kyat has collapsed dramatically, trading at over 7,000 kyat per US dollar in 2024 compared to the official rate of 2,100 kyat.
 Accommodation in Myanmar’s major cities is especially costly owing to the discrepancy in supply and demand.
-The standard of housing in the country varies considerably, and expats will have to fork out for newly built Western-style apartments or detached houses to enjoy modern luxuries.
+The standard of housing in the country varies considerably, and you will have to fork out for newly built Western-style apartments or detached houses to enjoy modern luxuries.
 Myanmar also suffers daily power outages and frequent water shortages, while high-speed internet is pricey.
-Thus, utilities are also set to take a large chunk out of expats’ salaries.
+Thus, utilities are also set to take a large chunk out of your salary.

-Luckily, expats will be able to save on transport and grocery costs, as these are mostly inexpensive.
-The second largest expense facing expat parents is the eye-wateringly expensive international school fees.
-Expats will also need to budget for comprehensive private healthcare insurance to ensure they are covered for medical evacuation, as the standard of healthcare in Myanmar is lacking.
+Luckily, you will be able to save on transport and grocery costs, as these are mostly inexpensive.
+The second-largest expense facing expat parents is the eye-wateringly expensive international school fees.
+You will also need to budget for full private healthcare insurance to ensure you are covered for medical evacuation, as the standard of healthcare in Myanmar is lacking and has deteriorated further since 2021.

 Families and children in Myanmar